Hydoc/goo/README.md

 # Goo

-A simple CLI todo list written in Go that supports different files.
+A simple CLI todo list written in Go that supports different files, editing and tags!

 Example